orchestral/docs/pages/helpers.md

 Above code would return `http://yoursite.com/orchestra/users`, however if your Orchestra Platform configuration is set to use admin as the bundle handles, the same code would then return `http:://yoursite.com/admin/users`.

-> You can manually set the handles configuration for each package by setting `Config::set('vendor/package::handles', 'foo')` and the package would then accept `foo` as it prefix routing.
+> During boot process, Orchestra Platform will automatically set handle for each packages, if specified in `orchestra.json` to `orchestra/extension::handles.vendor/package`, this can be modified from the extension configuration page.

 </article>